HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

 beside the `Dockerfile`.

 Scripts are executed in a lexical sort manner, so `10_foo.sh` comes after `00_bar.sh` and so on.
 Some scripts are built-in (see next section) and so it is recommended to leave the `0*` prefix for built-in scripts and use `1*` and upwards for custom scripts in order to avoid interference.
 Also note scripts are executed by sourcing them from the container startup script so no need for starting with a shebang.

+**Note:** in case you are planning to run your extended image as a non-root user you need to take this into consideration as well.
+Basically anything that will need to be read/written/executed at runtime should have the corresponding permissions set for anyone since at build time you usually don't know what the efective runtime UID/GID will be (in case you do, you can of course set file/directory modes and ownership more accurately).

 Technical Details
 -----------------